 How has bioenergetics evolved over time?

-Bioenergetics has grown a lot, thanks to big discoveries.
-For example, finding out how to make urea and advances in systems biology.
-These steps have helped us understand how energy works in our bodies better.
+Thanks to significant discoveries, such as how to make urea and advances in systems biology, bioenergetics has grown a lot.
+These steps have helped us better understand how energy works in our bodies.

 What are the fundamental concepts of energy transformation?